Have a fussy eater on your hands?

 Dog’s love high-quality meat-based foods… so examine the nutritional labels to ensure it’s giving them the quality nutrition they need.

 You’ll want to see whole protein sources such as chicken, lamb, beef, or turkey, or fish.
-Meat meal (like chicken meal) is okay too).
+Meat meal (like chicken meal) is okay too.

-5. Add Some Wet Food To Their Kibble
+5. Add Some Wet Food To Their Regular Kibble.

 It can be useful to serve some wet dog food with their kibble.